thesumeetsingh/Departmental-Data-Management-System/README.md

 - **Excel File Handling:**
   - User-friendly interface to upload and view data.
+- **Reset Password**
+  - Sends reset password link with special token for limited time to ensure security in resetting passwords.

 ## Web Pages
 - `signup.php`: Allows employees to register with their personal and departmental details.